dwddgsz/user-manager/Readme.md

 - User Card contains info about user

-- after clicking at left button at User Card user will be pushed to '/edit/:id' (Edit User Form)
+- after clicking at left button on User Card user will be pushed to '/edit/:id' (Edit User Form)

-- after clicking at right button at User Card choosen User will get deleted
+- after clicking at right button on User Card choosen User will get deleted

 #### Filter: